 There are many reasons you might want to work with plastic meal prep containers.
 Top advantages include convenience, easy portability, widespread availability and relatively low cost.
 Plastic is unlikely to break if you drop it, which makes it one of the most popular materials available for storing and transporting lunches to school and work.

-There’s one especially important caveat you need to be aware of before you use plastic meal prep containers or plastic wrap: It is possible for chemicals to migrate out of the plastic and into your food.
-You are particularly vulnerable to having this happen if you place your food plus a plastic container or plastic wrap in the microwave to be heated.
-Scientists have determined that heating plastic can dramatically hasten the speed of chemical leaching.
+There’s one especially important caveat you need to be aware of before you use plastic meal prep containers or plastic wrap; it is possible for chemicals to migrate out of the plastic and into your food.
+You are particularly vulnerable to having this happen if you place your plastic container along with your food in the microwave to be heated.
+According to scientists, heating plastic can dramatically hasten the speed of chemical leaching.

 All this raises the question of how dangerous, exactly, the chemical leaching from BPA and other chemicals truly is?